tzkhan/pr-update-action/README.md

 # Pull Request Updater

 This is a GitHub Action that updates a pull request with information extracted from branch name.
+The pull request title and body can either be prefixed or replaced.

 ## Usage